 What’s the Difference Between the Vocational and Academic Routes?

-Put simply, vocational pathways include apprenticeships, internships and vocational courses.
+Put simply, vocational pathways include apprenticeships, internships and vocational courses such as CertHE, diplomas, ELCAS, HNC, or even HND courses.
 These are usually specific to a certain industry or job role.
 Young people can gain a higher level of employability when they choose to go down this route.
 What’s more, these options are often funded and allow people to earn money as they gain education.

 The academic route is usually an undergraduate degree, followed by a master’s degree and even a PhD.
 Young people undertaking these degree courses can open the door when it comes to graduate jobs and professional roles.
 The career progression for people with traditional degrees is often faster than it would otherwise be.
 At times, having a degree in your arsenal will allow you to ‘leapfrog’ to a higher position in your career.